 The steps vary depending on what type of test you're having.
 There are three main ways to get allergens to react with your skin.

 Scratch test, also known as a puncture or prick test: First, your doctor or nurse will look at the skin on your forearm or back and clean it with alcohol.
 They'll mark and label areas on your skin with a pen.
 Then they'll place a drop of a potential allergen on each of those spots.
-Next, they'll prick the outer layer of your skin to let the allergen in.
+Next, they'll scratch the outer layer of your skin to let the allergen in.
 (It's not a shot, and it won't make you bleed.)

 Intradermal test: After they look at and clean your skin, the doctor or nurse will inject a small amount of allergen just under your skin.